2019 Wigan Warriors season: World Club Challenge

 Winners of the 2018 Super League Grand Final, Wigan Warriors qualified to play 2018 NRL champions Sydney Roosters in the 2019 World Club Challenge.
 Wigan were beaten by the Australian side, retaining the title for the NRL.

 Super League

 Matches

 Wigan's form was split through the season.
 The previous year's Grand Final champions start the season in poor form winning only once in their first six games.
 Form improved towards the middle of the season, before a surge of good results towards the end of the season – losing only once in the last three months.
 Wigan finished second in the league for the second year in a row.

 League table

 Grand Final Playoffs

 Finishing second in the league, Wigan qualified for the Grand Final Play-offs.
 The Warriors won the qualifying final, but lost in the semifinal and the preliminary final to finish third in the play-off series.

 Challenge Cup

-As a "Super 8s" team of the 2018 Super League, Wigan Warriors entered the 2019 Challenge Cup in the sixth round where they we're subsequently knocked out by Warrington Wolves.
+As a "Super 8s" team of the 2018 Super League, Wigan Warriors entered the 2019 Challenge Cup in the sixth round where they were subsequently knocked out by Warrington Wolves.